 • Single men

 But we don’t stop there.
 We also give egg donors the opportunity to indicate the types of intended parents they wish to partner with, which only increases the chances of experiencing a wonderful journey filled with compatibility, understanding and love.
+This level of attention and care allows Circle Surrogacy, and intended parents, to source, select, and find egg donors which truly align with the values and desires of the family.

 At Circle Surrogacy & Egg Donation, we hold our egg donors to high standards.
 How we select egg donors results in an egg donation database that is regularly updated with hundreds of bright, healthy and generous women who are hoping to help intended parents achieve their dreams of having a family.